fbpx

 It’s a full schedule but always remember that it’s supposed to be fun!
 If you find yourself feeling stressed or harried, then congratulations, you’re a Londoner, then skip the activities that don’t sing to your soul.

-Although the weather is never really extreme in London, her seasons do vary and opening times and the clothes you will need change, as do the days of the week.
+Although the weather is never really extreme in London, her seasons do vary.
 Even in this global world, expect reduced opening times and service over winter, weekends, bank holidays and Sundays.
 Always check in advance before you set your heart on something.
 And, you know, take responsibility for your own life as I’m sure you usually do.

 Getting Around London